Sunwood-ai-labs/swarm-sample-box/docs/README.en.md

   <a href="https://github.com/Sunwood-ai-labs/swarm-sample-box/blob/main/docs/README.en.md"><img src="https://img.shields.io/badge/english-document-white.svg" alt="EN doc"></a>
 </h2>

-> **[!IMPORTANT]**
+> [!IMPORTANT]
 >  swarm-sample-box is a template repository developed using [cline (formerly Claude Dev)](https://github.com/clinebot/cline), [SourceSage](https://github.com/Sunwood-ai-labs/SourceSage), and [claude.ai](https://claude.ai/).
-The majority of the release notes, README, and commit messages were generated using the latest AI technology.
+Most of the release notes, README, and commit messages are generated using the latest AI technologies.

 ## 🚀 Project Overview

-Swarm Sample Box is an AI agent experiment repository utilizing Swarm, an experimental multi-agent orchestration framework developed by OpenAI.
+Swarm Sample Box is an AI agent experimental repository utilizing [Swarm, an experimental multi-agent orchestration framework developed by OpenAI](https://github.com/openai/swarm).
 This repository provides a lightweight and flexible solution for efficiently coordinating multiple AI agents to perform complex tasks, supporting developers' research and experimentation.
-Version: v1.4.0
+Version: v1.3.1

-## ✨ Key Features
+## ✨ Main Features

-1. **Diverse Agent Samples:** Provides various AI agent implementation examples, ranging from basic interactions to complex task processing.
+1. **Diverse Agent Samples**: Provides implementation examples of various AI agents, from basic dialogue to complex task processing.
-2. **Flexible Customization:** Each sample is easily extensible and modifiable, adaptable to unique use cases.
+2. **Flexible Customization**: Each sample can be easily extended and modified, adaptable to your own use cases.
-3. **Integrated Experimental Environment:** Offers a practical experimental environment, including Docker integration and vector database (Qdrant) connectivity.
+3. **Integrated Experimental Environment**: Offers a practical experimental environment, including Docker environment and integration with a vector database (Qdrant).
-4. **Automated Evaluation Function:** Some samples include automated evaluation scripts for measuring agent performance.
+4. **Automatic Evaluation Function**: Some samples include automatic evaluation scripts to measure agent performance.
-5. 🎉 **Sample Question Display Function:** Added a function to display sample questions to the user.
+5. 🎉 **Sample Question Display Function**: Added a function to display sample questions to the user.

 ## 🔧 Setup and Usage